approov/quickstart-ios-swift-grpc/REFERENCE.md

 public static func getMessageSignature(message: String) throws -> String
 ```

-This throws `ApproovError` if the there was a problem obtaining a signature.
+This throws `ApproovError` if there was a problem obtaining a signature.

 ## fetchSecureString
 Fetches a [secure string](https://approov.io/docs/latest/approov-usage-documentation/#secure-strings) with the given `key` if `newDef` is `nil`.
 Returns `nil` if the `key` secure string is not defined.
 If `newDef` is not `nil` then a secure string for the particular app instance may be defined.
 In this case the new value is returned as the secure string.
 Use of an empty string for `newDef` removes the string entry.
 Note that the returned string should NEVER be cached by your app, you should call this function when it is needed.